 Such is the evolution of culture and civilisation.

 Ganden Sumtseling Monastery has undoubtedly become one of Shangri-La’s major tourist attraction.
-I can see women sashaying on the main grounds shooting videos wearing Tibetan dresses with the magnificent doorway curtains as the backdrop.
-Tour groups are brought around the temple grounds for talks that shed light on various facets of Buddhism.
+I saw women sashaying on the main grounds shooting videos wearing Tibetan dresses with the magnificent doorway curtains as the backdrop.
+Tour groups were brought around the temple grounds for talks that shed light on various facets of Buddhism.
 Some women wore the chuba, another sign that traditional dress from various era and cultural groups are picking up steam lately amongst the younger generation.